introproventures/graphql-jpa-query/README.md

 Pagination
 ----------
 GraphQL does not specify any language or idioms for performing Pagination.
 This library provides support for pageable queries with `page` argument on pluralized query wrapper.
+Tha page start is 1-based, i.e. provide 1 as value for `start` parameter to request the first page with the number of records in the limit argument value.

 This allows you to query for the "Page" version of any Entity, and return page metadata i.e. pages and total records count with the select data.

 For example:

     query {
-        Humans(page:{start:0, limit: 3}) {
+        Humans(page:{start:1, limit: 3}) {
             pages
             total
             select {